thefill/xargv/README.md

             "flagA",
             "inlineA"
         ],
-        // thats some args you dont want to define all over the package.json
+        // This are args you dont want to define all over the package.json
         // did you noticed one of this values will endup as foreign var?
 Neat!
         "defaultArgs": {
             "defaultA": "defaultValueA",